acmoles/portfolio/portfolio/projects/toucan-research.md

 In my hybrid role as digital product designer and R&D manager, I was given a broad remit to tackle projects across the customer journey.
 I set strict criteria - setting up a _Project Passport_ to ensure we were laser focussed on key metrics.

-Consequently, some initiatives aimed to improve the experience for children, some for parents and often both benefited.
-The [other toucanBox case study](/toucanbox) covers two projects focussing on parents.
+Consequently, some initiatives aimed to improve the experience for children, some for parents and typically both benefited.
+For example in early 2017 I led a project to refine the onboarding flow for new customers, that is, the parents ([read the case study](/projects/toucanbox)).

 Create by toucanBox aims to move the needle for _customer activation_ - the rate at which trialists convert to fully paying subscribers.
 We knew the top two reasons for cancellation in trial were _affordability_ and _value for money._ My hypothesis was that exclusive digital content could help address this, without increasing the variable cost of the box.